 |– Web-based program|

 Quicken WillMaker & Trust is a solid estate planning option if you’re looking for access to a lot of different estate planning documents.
-However, you’ll need to download the software directly to your computer in order to use it, and the user experience could potentially feel confusing and antiquated.
-You’ll also end up paying $99 for estate planning software that you can only receive support for in that given calendar year, and you’ll need to buy a new copy to update to a more current year.
+However, you’ll also end up paying $99 for estate planning.
 All in all, though, DIY estate planners will likely find this to be a helpful option.

 Tips for Estate Planning

 - There are many facets to estate planning, and you don’t have to tackle them on your own.
 In fact, it can help to work with a financial advisor.
 Finding the right financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
+SmartAsset’s free tool matches you with financial advisors who serve your area in five minutes.
+You can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to be matched with local advisors, get started now.